 Avoidant PD, Dependent PD, Obsessive-compulsive PD

 The majority of people with a personality disorder never come into contact with mental health services, and those who do usually do so in the context of another mental disorder or at a time of crisis, commonly after self-harming or breaking the law.
-Nevertheless, personality disorders are important to health professionals because they predispose to mental disorder, and affect the presentation and management of existing mental disorder.
-They also result in considerable distress and impairment, and so may need to be treated ‘in their own right’.
+Nevertheless, personality disorders are important to health professionals, because they predispose to mental disorder and affect the presentation and management of existing mental disorders.
+They also result in considerable distress and impairment, and so may need to be treated "in their own right."
 Whether this ought to be the remit of the health professions is a matter of debate and controversy, especially with regard to those personality disorders which predispose to criminal activity, and which are often treated with the primary purpose of preventing crime.

-Cluster A comprises paranoid, schizoid, and schizotypal personality disorders.
-Paranoid personality disorder is characterized by a pervasive distrust of others, including even friends, family, and partner.
-As a result, the person is guarded and suspicious, and constantly on the lookout for clues or suggestions to validate his fears.
-He also has a strong sense of personal rights: he is overly sensitive to setbacks and rebuffs, easily feels shame and humiliation, and persistently bears grudges.
+Cluster A is comprised of paranoid, schizoid, and schizotypal personality disorders.
+Paranoid personality disorder is characterized by a pervasive distrust of others, including even friends, family, and partners.
+As a result, this person is guarded, suspicious, and constantly on the lookout for clues or suggestions to validate his fears.
+He also has a strong sense of personal rights: He is overly sensitive to setbacks and rebuffs, easily feels shame and humiliation, and persistently bears grudges.
 Unsurprisingly, he tends to withdraw from others and to struggle with building close relationships.
-The principal ego defence in paranoid PD is projection, which involves attributing one’s unacceptable thoughts and feelings to other people.
-A large long-term twin study found that paranoid PD is modestly heritable, and that it shares a portion of its genetic and environmental risk factors with schizoid PD and schizotypal PD.
+The principal ego defense in paranoid PD is projection, which involves attributing one’s unacceptable thoughts and feelings to other people.
+A large, long-term twin study found that paranoid PD is modestly heritable, and that it shares a portion of its genetic and environmental risk factors with schizoid PD and schizotypal PD.

 2. Schizoid personality disorder